-It is just not cut from the same wood as Nitti, but it’s not bad, right?
-It comes with Greek, Cyrillic, and Hebrew.
-It was weeks and weeks of work.
+This Duospace is not cut from the same wood as Nitti, but it’s not bad, right?
+735 comes with Greek, Cyrillic, and Hebrew.
+735 was weeks and weeks of work.
 It’s called iA 735, because it took us 735 variations.
 It would probably take another 735 variations to get it done.
 But then something happened that made us forget about it.
 So, maybe, this is all you’ll ever see from it.
 Or maybe not?

 Hell Froze Over

-Plex, like Nitti, was love at first sight.
-Plex comes from the same hands and minds as Nitti, it’s beautiful and functional, and it shares the same spirit.
+IBM Plex, like Nitti, was love at first sight.
+It comes from the same hands and minds as Nitti, it’s beautiful and functional, and it shares the same spirit.

 Plex a great alternative for Nitti.
 And, as the reactions on Twitter showed, it screams “iA Writer.”
 Since it’s open source, we could alter it as we wished.
 We adjusted the upper and lower case M’s and W’s as we did in iA 735, adjusted the g and, here it was:

 As you can see, we kept the one-storey lowercase g.
 The default double-storey g is beautiful for reading but it increases the palette of letter shapes.
 In a monospace font, it seems beneficial to use a smaller palette of font shapes.
 (The double-storey a is again a completely different story, but let’s not get too nerdy here).
 In short, for writing purposes, the single story g makes the text image more homogenous, calmer.
 It shares its look with Nitti and is historically closer to handwriting.